"The Sonic Sitka was superlative! It may be the best top I’ve ever tapped.”

 Not all the wood we test makes it into our inventory; in fact, over 50% of the wood tested is rejected from our sonic grades.
 Each piece that does meets our standards is catalogued with its unique sonic properties.
 This enables luthiers to specify a similar sonic profile reliably and repeatably.

-Density: Only boards with a density between the range of 350 kg/m2 to 500 kg/m2 are accepted.
+Density: Only boards with a density between 350 kg/m2 and 500 kg/m2 are accepted.

-Stiffness(MOE): Stiffness is immensely important to the performance of a soundboard, yet it proves the hardest to model.
-As the density of a soundboard increases so does its average stiffness.
+Stiffness(MOE): Stiffness is immensely important to the performance of a soundboard, yet it proves the difficult to model.
+In general, as the density of a soundboard increases, so does its stiffness.
 Each test we perform evaluates stiffness at the given density of that unique board.
 To meet the sonic grade, the measured stiffness must fall within +/- 10% of the average stiffness.

 The soundboards that make it through all the above criteria are then further divided into three major density ranges (all units in kg/m3):